stolostron/virtual-baremetal-sno-host-prep/README.md

 ansible-playbook -i inventory ansible/01-setup-test-nodes.yml
 ```

-Note: the public IP address will be used for VMs and SNOs.
+Note: the public IP address will be used for VMs and SNOs, and they can be internal private IPs.

-## Create a single SNO cluster
+### Create a single SNO cluster
 1. Create sno.yml:
 ```
 cp vars/sno.sample.yml vars/sno.yml